fabiofanelli1/scraperX/README.md

 ## Security

-VulnWatch handles session tokens that are equivalent to passwords.
+ScraperX handles session tokens that are equivalent to passwords.
 Here's how they're protected:

 ### Encryption at Rest
 Cookies are encrypted with **AES-256-GCM** using the `cryptography` library's Fernet scheme.
 The encryption key is derived from your password via **PBKDF2-HMAC-SHA256** with 480,000 iterations (per OWASP 2023 guidelines) and a random 16-byte salt.

 ### Cookie Auto-Refresh
-After every monitoring cycle, VulnWatch extracts the latest cookies from the browser session (X.com renews tokens during navigation) and re-encrypts them into the `.enc` file.
+After every monitoring cycle, ScraperX extracts the latest cookies from the browser session (X.com renews tokens during navigation) and re-encrypts them into the `.enc` file.
 This means **you never need to re-export cookies from your browser** — the file stays current automatically.

 ### File Permissions
 The `.enc` file is set to `chmod 600` (owner read/write only).
 The script verifies permissions on every startup and auto-corrects if other users have read access.